truenas/documentation/content/TrueCommand/AdminGuide/Admin/SAML/SAMLGA.md

       | Title | title |
       {{< /truetable >}}

-      Adjust the parameters according to your own organization, where `unique_name` corresponds to the TrueCommand `username` and is the only required attribute. `Primary email` might be desired instead of an `Employee ID` is not available.
+      Adjust the parameters according to your own organization, where `unique_name` corresponds to the TrueCommand `username` and is the only required attribute. `Primary email` might be desired instead of and if an `Employee ID` is not available.

    h.
 Click **FINISH**.